home-assistant/architecture/adr/0016-home-assistant-core.md

 The latest two released minor Python versions are supported (3.7 & 3.8 at the time of writing).
 Once a new minor Python version is released, the to be dropped minor version will be deprecated for a period of 2 months, after which it will be removed.

+### Documentation

+Some operating systems will require extra libraries or packages to be installed prior to installing the Python requirements.
+In this case our documentation shall link to the installation instructions of the Python requirement that requires them.

+In case that is not available or possible, we will name the libraries or packages that need to be installed.
+We do not aim not include installation instructions for every OS.

 ### Required Expertise

 - **Installation**